andrewkhun/post-install-config/README.md

 <h2>Configure Teams</h2>
 <p>
+Teams allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter.
 To configure Teams, head back to the Admin panel then go to Agents -> Teams, and click on 'Add New Team'.
 Create a new team called 'Level II Support', and add your current user account to the Team.
 </p>
 <p>